The Fascinating Story of Alaska's Own, Matanuska Maid Dairy

-Most of us had a carton of Matanuska Maid milk on the table at breakfast.
-And we all remember that the young lady on the carton was known as the Matanuska Maid.
+Most people in Alaska had a carton of Matanuska Maid milk on the table at breakfast.
+The young lady on the carton was known as the Matanuska Maid.

 The dairy got its start in around 1935 as a cooperative created by the colonists who put together the town of Palmer, Alaska.